An introduction to The Great Dolomite Road

 What else?

 I want to regard this web site as an open resource.
 No one, least of all me, is making any money from it.
 It is a labour of love.
 I am more than happy to receive comments, corrections and suggestions.
-I will add a page specifically for comments and so on, if I get any.
+I will look into adding a page specifically for comments and so on, if I get any.
 Each page of the site contains a link to me by e-mail at the foot of the page.

 Oh, and enjoy the site, but do go and see for yourself, too.

-(The site content was last updated 12 January 2012)
+(The site content was last checked and updated in May 2022)